kodi022/omegga-text-cmds/README.md

 # omegga-text-command-generator
-Create text/info commands in Brickadia without leaving your server using omegga with this plugin!
-The doc.json and webui contains all the info you need to use this and make your own.
+Create text/info/link commands in Brickadia without making a plugin or leaving your server though omegga!
+This, the doc.json, and webui contains all the info you need to use this and make your own text command.

+!createcmd
+to make command

+!createcmdhelp
+to learn how to make a command

+!viewcmds
+views all commands

+!removecmd
+remove a cmd (needs auth)

+!txtcmd:clearstoreandcommands
+clears all stored info (needs auth)